mixOmicsTeam/mixOmics-Vignette/docs/05-Pintegration.md

 Note:

-- *We can use the `var.name` argument to show gene name ID, as shown in Section 3.4 for PLS-DA.*
+- *We can use the `var.name` argument to show gene name ID, as shown in Module 3 for PLS-DA.*

 #### Clustered Image Maps

-The Clustered Image Map represents the expression levels of the gene signature per sample, similar to a PLS-DA object (see Section 3.4).
+The Clustered Image Map represents the expression levels of the gene signature per sample, similar to a PLS-DA object (see Module 3).
 Here we use the default Euclidean distance and Complete linkage in Figure \@ref(fig:MINT-cim) for a specific component (here 1):

 ```r